 Develop your skills as a music composer in an intimate conservatory-like setting at a major research university located in the heart of New York City.
-You will develop an area of specialized research; take classes in traditional composition, electronic composition, composing for film or music theatre, orchestration, and music theory; and collaborate with renowned composers, musicians, and other artists.
+You will develop an area of specialized research; take classes in concert music composition, electronic composition, composing for film or music theatre, orchestration, and music theory; and collaborate with renowned composers, musicians, and other artists.

 Academic Plan Code: MUCP